There is a little irony that those of us in the customer service space have been observing since customer support first went online.

 Each rep was spending an average of 12 minutes to explain the new feature to around 10 customers each day, equalling about 120 minutes of work.
 Once they developed an article (complete with screenshots and annotations), they were able to push it out on their social media channels and their newsletter.
 They also pinned a link to the top of their website, a smart proactive move that significantly cut down their workload that month.

 The advantage of course, is that they were able to support a maximum number of customers without spending days with each of them.

 Good self-service content has been proven to increase customer satisfaction.
-If your support reps are overloaded, we’d love to see you build out this part of your helpdesk.
+If your support reps are overloaded, we’d love to see you build out your help pages by using self-service software.